prabesh-mah/Swagger-Note-API-Postman/README.md

 - Next, navigate to the 'Environment' section, which is located on the left-hand side (LHS) below the collection.
 - Import the environment variable file in the same manner as you did for the collection file.
 The file you need to import is named `Swagger Note Variables.postman_environment.json`.
 - Now, you're all set to start testing the API with the correct environment variables in place.

-## What are tested in this project
-The description for what is being tested and how are tested are available within the Postman request itself.